ihasdapie/chenbrian.ca/content/posts/setting_up_lxd_for_ros2_development/index.md

 directory inside and out of the container.

+## Networking

+Depending on your host system firewall you may not be able to connect to the internet in your container.
+You can either 1) disable it or 2) add some more firewall rules!
+See [this](https://linuxcontainers.org/lxd/docs/master/howto/network_bridge_firewalld/) for an explanation for how to make it work with `firewalld`

 ## Sharing host X11, Wayland
 I chose to share my host Wayland and XWayland server with the container.
 What this entailed was the sharing of a few `unix` sockets.